-- Your model is able to use LiPo batteries.
+- Your model requires the use of LiPo batteries.
 LiPo batteries have a minimum safe discharge voltage threshold that should not be exceeded.
-The electronic speed control is equipped with built-in Low-Voltage Detection that alerts the driver when LiPo batteries have reached their minimum voltage (discharge) threshold.
+The electronic control module (ECM) is equipped with built-in Low-Voltage Detection that alerts the driver when LiPo batteries have reached their minimum voltage (discharge) threshold.
 It is the driver's responsibility to stop immediately to prevent the battery pack from being discharged below its safe minimum threshold. - Low-Voltage Detection is just one part of a comprehensive plan for safe LiPo battery use.
 It is critical to follow all instructions for safe and proper charging, use, and storage of LiPo batteries.
 Make sure you understand how to use your LiPo batteries.
 If you have questions about LiPo battery usage, please consult with your local hobby dealer or contact the battery manufacturer.
-As a reminder, all batteries should be recycled at the end of their useful life. - ONLY use a Traxxas iD charger to charge Traxxas iD batteries.
-ONLY use a Lithium Polymer (LiPo) balance charger with a balance adapter port to charge LiPo batteries.
+As a reminder, all batteries should be recycled at the end of their useful life. - ONLY use a Traxxas iD[®] LiPo balance charger to charge the included Traxxas iD battery.
 Never use NiMH or NiCad-type chargers or charge modes to charge LiPo batteries.
 DO NOT charge LiPo batteries with a NiMH-only charger.
-The use of a NiMH or NiCad charger or charge mode will damage LiPo batteries and may cause fire, personal injury, and/or property damage.
+The use of a NiMH or NiCad charger or charge mode will damage LiPo batteries and may cause fire, personal injury, and/or property damage. - NEVER charge LiPo battery packs in series or parallel.
+Charging packs in series or parallel may result in improper charger cell recognition and an improper charging rate that may lead to overcharging, cell imbalance, cell damage, and fire.

-- NEVER charge LiPo battery packs in series or parallel.
-Charging packs in series or parallel may result in improper charger cell recognition and an improper charging rate that may lead to overcharging, cell imbalance, cell damage, and fire. - ALWAYS inspect your LiPo batteries carefully before charging.
+• ALWAYS inspect your LiPo batteries carefully before charging.
 Look for any loose leads or connectors, damaged wire insulation, damaged cell packaging, impact damage, fluid leaks, swelling (a sign of internal damage), cell deformity, missing labels, or any other damage or irregularity.
 If any of these conditions are observed, do not charge or use the battery pack.
-Follow the disposal instructions included with your battery to properly and safely dispose of the battery. - DO NOT store or charge LiPo batteries with or around other batteries or battery packs of any type, including other LiPos. - Store and transport your battery pack(s) in a cool dry place.
-DO NOT store in direct sunlight.
-DO NOT allow the storage temperature to exceed 140°F or 60°C, such as in the trunk of a car, or the cells may be damaged and create a fire risk. - DO NOT disassemble LiPo batteries or cells. - DO NOT attempt to build your own LiPo battery pack from loose cells.
+Follow the disposal instructions included with your battery to properly and safely dispose of the battery.